 Writing Published in Periodicals:

-Couteau’s work has appeared in over thirty-five magazines, newspapers, and literary journals, including The Alembic; Anima; Arete; Bloomsbury Review; Blueline; Cadillac Cicatrix; Chrysalis; Colere; Confluent Educational Journal; Croton Review; The European; Footwork; The Garden State; Emerging Civil War; Evergreen Review; Hawaii Pacific Review; Heavenbone; The Humanist; Journal of Contemporary Psychotherapy; Lapis; Lift Magazine; Mochila Review; New Leaves Review; Occupy the Press; Occupy Wall Street Poetry Anthology; Open Road Integrated Media; Out of Our; The Paris Voice; Passager; Psychological Poems: Journal of Outsider Poetry; Quantum; Rain Taxi; Rockhurst Review; Spring: A Journal of Archetype and Culture; Talisman: A Journal of Contemporary Poetry and Poetics; The European; The Humanist; The Paris Voice; Venice Magazine; Versitude; West Hills Review; White Pelican Review; Xanadu; and Z Miscellaneous.
+Couteau’s work has appeared in over one-hundred periodicals, including The Alembic; Anima; Arete; Bloomsbury Review; Blueline; Cadillac Cicatrix; Chrysalis; Colere; Confluent Educational Journal; Croton Review; Footwork; The Garden State; Emerging Civil War; Evergreen Review; Hawaii Pacific Review; Heavenbone; Journal of Contemporary Psychotherapy; Kennedys and King; Lapis; Lift Magazine; Mochila Review; New Leaves Review; Occupy the Press; Occupy Wall Street Poetry Anthology; Open Road Integrated Media; Out of Our; Passager; Psychological Poems: Journal of Outsider Poetry; Quantum; Rain Taxi; Rockhurst Review; Spring: A Journal of Archetype and Culture; Talisman: A Journal of Contemporary Poetry and Poetics; The European; The Humanist; The Paris Voice; Venice Magazine; Versitude; West Hills Review; White Pelican Review; Xanadu; and Z Miscellaneous.

 Interviews with Other Authors: